easttennesseecc-star/Q-Top-Dog-IDE/MONETIZATION_COMPLETE_BUSINESS_MODEL.md

 ## Conclusion

-Q-IDE's monetization strategy is built on three principles:
+Top Dog's monetization strategy is built on three principles:

 1. **Ethical**: Free tier is genuinely useful, no dark patterns
 2. **Sustainable**: Profitable from year 1, scales with product